beginning of content

 Treatment of frostbite depends on how severe it is.
 Your doctor will assess your situation and decide if you need to go to hospital for treatment.

-Self-care of mild frostbite
+First-aid for mild frostbite

 Treatment of moderate or severe frostbite

-What are complications of frostbite?
+What are the complications of frostbite?

 Frostbite can cause many complications including: